Drippy815/KJV-Bible-and-Songbook/README.md

 ## Data sources and attribution

-Bible & Songbook uses or can optionally use data from multiple public-domain and open-source projects for Bible text, red-letter information, dictionaries, Strong's information, and Hebrew/Greek linguistic data.
+Bible & Songbook uses or can optionally use data from multiple public-domain and open-source projects for Bible text, red-letter information, dictionaries, Strong's information, Hebrew/Greek linguistic data, and other study resources.

 Each third-party dataset retains its own copyright, license, and attribution requirements.